joelhooks/monorepo.party/src/pages/index.md

 A monorepo is a single repository used to house multiple often related applications, utilities, libraries, and tools.

-In a lot of ways a monorepo is the opposite of a monolith and a reaction the the explosion of micro-services that followed the traditional monolithic structure.
+In a lot of ways a monorepo is the opposite of a monolith.

 At it's simplest form a monorepo is an software architecture decision on how projects and code get organized.